spsforks/QB64-Wiki/Data-types.md

 #### Signed Integer types

 Signed integers can represent positive and negative integer (whole number) values, such as 3, 10 and -16.
-These values are stored as a series of bits in [http://en.wikipedia.org/wiki/Two's_complement two's complement form], a common representation that makes them both straightforward and efficient to perform calculations with.
+These values are stored as a series of bits in [two's complement form](http://en.wikipedia.org/wiki/Two's_complement), a common representation that makes them both straightforward and efficient to perform calculations with.

 Signed integers are typically used in simple mathematical equations.